List of M&M's video games: M&M's Shell Shocked

-M&M's Shell Shocked is an action platform game released on September 28, 2001, for American markets by Simon & Schuster.
-The game is the PlayStation version of the Lost Formulas, but it is also similar in the vein of Crash Bandicoot.
+M&M's Shell Shocked is an action platform game released for the PlayStation on September 28, 2001, for American markets by Simon & Schuster.
+The game is the PlayStation version of The Lost Formulas, but it is also similar in the vein of Crash Bandicoot.
 Players control Yellow in an effort to escape from their miniature counterparts (M&M minis); however, Red and Green also make an appearance.
 On July 20, 2002, the game was released in Europe by JoWooD.
 This game is a remake of M&M's The Lost Formulas, except there is not a Math Zone, the name was changed, power-ups were added, and the levels were either shortened or slightly altered.
 Due to hardware and CD-ROM limitations, the bonus level "Pipe Down" was removed.
 The bonus level "Robot Stampede" however uses the "Pipe Down" music (from M&M's The Lost Formulas).
 In order to make up for the Math Zones, boss zones were included as the final zone (known as "Zone C") of each level (replacing the Math Zones).